Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

-{After analyzing the effectiveness of the dual-domain phase, we focus on the proposed adaptive weighting strategy for data similarity in the projection domain phase.
-This strategy is proposed to shorten the dissimilarity between contextual sub-data to fit the theorem of the method part.
+{After analyzing the effectiveness of the dual-domain phase, we focus on the proposed self-enhancing similarity strategy in the projection domain phase.
+This strategy is proposed to shorten the dissimilarity between contextual sub-data.
 So it focuses on highlighting the loss weight of similarity and ignoring the excessive part of dissimilarity.
-Fig. \ref{fig12} and Table \ref{table3} show that the feature information of the image recovered after this strategy is well-defined, whereas not taking this strategy presents the effect of feature smoothing and gradient disappearance.
-This can lead to the subsequent refinement stage of the image domain not being able to discriminate well between the noise information and the organizational structure, and falling into a sub-optimal situation.}
+As shown in Fig. \ref{fig11} and Table \ref{table3}, implementations without this strategy exhibit feature smoothing and gradient disappearance, impairing the subsequent image-domain refinement stage's ability to discriminate between noise and tissue structures, ultimately leading to suboptimal performance.}